David Capes, PhD

 Thomas Nelson Research Professor

-Professor in Christianity
+Professor of Christianity

 BA in Religion, Mercer University